firstpromoter/fpr-instructions/integrations/stripeCheckout.md

 ```

-Alternatively if you are not checking out instantly but creating the customer in stripe.
+Alternatively if creating the customer in stripe and not checking out instantly but.
 You can pass the tid as part of the customer metadata

 ```js {noCopy}
     //express js server-side.js